He is my calm and is there when I need reassurance.

 No business should wait to be faced with a tribunal claim before they start taking notice of their processes, handbooks, staff contracts and training.

 You should be ensuring your manager(s) responsible for HR stay up-to-date with changes in Employment Law, whether that be through newsletters, training or appointing an employment lawyer to update documents each time the law changes.
 We have a weekly Employment Law Newsletter which will review a recent litigation case, with practical steps for employers.
-To request to be added to the distribution list, email email@example.com, or click here to view the latest issue.
+To request to be added to the distribution list, email email@example.com.

 Your managers all need to be aware of how to handle grievances that may be raised against colleagues, and the correct way to conduct a disciplinary hearing as these are the main ways in which a dismissal can be found to be unfair; leading to the claimant winning the case.
 Training is an excellent way for your managers to learn the legalities of these types of issues, and our events also use case scenarios, quizzes and other interactive methods to bring the legal side to life.
-Find out more about the seminars we run by clicking here, or email firstname.lastname@example.org to receive the invitations directly.
-Our bespoke training may also be of benefit to you as we take your particular business ethos, policies and objectives into consideration when delivering the material; click here to find out more details as to how we can help your business in this way.
+Find out more about the Employment Law events we run by emailing firstname.lastname@example.org to receive the invitations directly.
+Our bespoke Employment Law training may also be of benefit to you as we take your particular business ethos, policies and objectives into consideration when delivering the material; find out more details as to how we can help your business in this way by contacting Natasha Young on 023 8071 7447 or email email@example.com.

 Our employment law support package Peace of Mind, equips employers with the tools to avoid tribunal claims, from the annual documentation audit, unlimited advice from our legal team, and access to training.
 Find out more about Peace of Mind, by contacting Martin Giles at firstname.lastname@example.org or call 023 8071 7717.